she0305/she0305.github.io/_career/2-Contribution.md

 ## Exponential Growth and Contributions 📈

-With the full support of the Software factory team, I was able to explore different areas of development and absorb as much as I can.
+With the full support of the Software factory team, I was able to explore different areas of development and absorb as much as I could.

 **Contribution 1 ✅:** Backend Development <br/>
 **What Does This Do? 🙋:** Building APIs is critical for the digital transformation of the company.
 APIs allow us to connect different systems and provide a way to access data.
 This way, we can eliminate the need for repeated data entry and provide a single source of truth. <br/>